As the greater landscape of industry shifts beneath our feet, a crucial element is quietly evolving with it: the expectations of investors.

 This aspect involves examining the executive governance of the company.
 Investors will evaluate stakeholder incentives, executive compensation, bonuses, prioritized metrics of success, matters of corruption, conflicts of interest, levels of transparency, and the hierarchy of governance.

 Two decades ago, a framework like this could be categorized as a special interest.
 Today, it amounts to due diligence.
 No one wants to complete an acquisition only to be unpleasantly surprised.
-ESG helps to surface relevant risks and liabilities so buyers can make accurate decisions based on the past, present, and prospective future of the company.
+ESG helps to surface relevant risks and liabilities so buyers can make accurate decisions based on the past, present, and prospective future of the company and make sustainable investments.

 How Does ESG Relate to EHS?